jackythesmurf/jackythesmurf/README.md

 <br>
 I enjoy learning new and exciting technologies,
 <br>
-I wish to share that same passion with everybody !
+And I wish to share that same passion with everybody !
 </p>